dkrashen/conformal-blocks-rational-locus-restrictor/readme.md

 #Conformal Blocks Restrictor Instructions#

+##Description##

+The purpose of this script is to provide some functions to compute the ranks of conformal blocks divisors over curves of positive genus, using the functions provided by [Dave Swinarski](http://faculty.fordham.edu/dswinarski/)'s [Conformal Blocks](http://faculty.fordham.edu/dswinarski/conformalblocks/) package for genus 0.

+In particular, in order to use this script it is necessary to have installed both the LieTypes.m2 and ConformalBlocks.m2 packages.
+These are both available on [Dave Swinarki's website](http://faculty.fordham.edu/dswinarski/conformalblocks/)

 ##Loading##

 This is not a "package" for M2, so you don't need to install it.
 To load it to use its functions simply type into M2: